robsonbittencourt/hubot.js/README.md

 ## Usage

 After you install me through npm some commands are avaliable in your command line.
-If you use hubot.js with Docker these commands don't are available.
+If you start me with Docker these commands don't are available.
 But with the exception of the help command the others can be executed with Docker commands (docker start/stop/restart).

 ### Commands overview